-In 2007 over £1.1million was spent on improving the facility, the pool closed for four months for a major repair and refurbishment programme.
-The improvements maintain the character and features of the old Edwardian Pool whilst giving the pool a new lease of life for the future.
+In 2007 over £1.1million was spent on improving the facility - the pool closed for 4 months for a major repair and refurbishment programme.
+The improvements maintain the character and features of the old Edwardian pool whilst giving the pool a new lease of life for the future.
 The improvements replaced the roof, plant room and modernised the showering and toilet facilities whilst also making the building more accessible.

-In 2012 the pool closed for 3 weeks over Christmas in this time a new gas boiler plant was added to provide heat to the pool, pool hall and showers this replaced an old steam supply which had previously been used to heat the pool.
+In 2012 the pool closed for 3 weeks over Christmas and during this time a new gas boiler plant was added to provide heat to the pool, pool hall and showers which replaced an old steam supply that had previously been used to heat the pool.

 Over the years the pool has maintained an enduring appeal and has always been held in great affection by the generations that have been privileged to swim here.
 The pool is currently used by around 12,000 visitors per month and continues to be used by people young and old - those who are learning to swim for the first time right through to competition swimmers (many of whom have reached world and Olympic standard).